Welcome to the Doctoral Programme of the Philosophical Faculty (FILOTO)!

 Major subjects and degrees in the Humanities

-- Finnish Language, English Language and Culture, English Language and Translation, Swedish, German Language and Culture, German Language and Translation, Russian Language and Culture, Russian Language and Translation, Karelian Language and Culture, Linguistics, Translation Studies, Literature, Folklore Studies, Cultural Studies (specialization in Ethnomusicology, Cultural Anthropology, Media Culture and Communication, Gender Studies, Sociology of Arts), Logopedics
+- Finnish Language, English Language and Culture, English Language and Translation, Swedish Language, Russian Language and Culture, Russian Language and Translation, Karelian Language and Culture, Linguistics, Translation Studies, Literature, Folklore Studies, Cultural Studies (specialization in Ethnomusicology, Cultural Anthropology, Media Culture and Communication, Gender Studies, Sociology of Arts), Logopedics

 - Doctor of Philosophy